-Waste Management
+Strategies - Waste Management

-- 1. Construction and demolition waste should be diverted from landfill. - 2.
-Provide options for recycling of materials.
+Requirements R59 Provide options for recycling of materials.
+Guidelines G51 Construction and demolition waste should be diverted from landfill.

-Landscaping
+Strategies - Landscaping

-- 1. Encourage the use of native and indigenous plantings. - 2.
-Utilise permeable spaces for both recreation and aesthetic purposes. - 3.
-Trees should be retained and existing vegetation incorporated, where deemed appropriate, in the streetscape and private realm. - 4.
-Utilise canopy plantings within the streetscape to reduce the heat island effect and provide shade. - 5.
-Encourage the provision of space for productive gardens, particularly in larger residential developments.
+Requirements R60 Utilise permeable spaces for both recreation and aesthetic purposes.
+R61 Utilise canopy plantings within the streetscape to reduce the heat island effect and provide shade.
+Guidelines G52 Encourage the use of native and indigenous plantings.
+G53 Trees should be retained and existing vegetation incorporated, where deemed appropriate, in the streetscape and private realm.
+G54 Encourage the provision of space for productive gardens, particularly in larger residential developments.

-Transport
+Strategies - Transport

+Requirements

-- 1. Ensure that the built environment is designed to promote the use of walking, cycling and public transport, in that order. - 2.
-Minimise car dependency. - 3.
-Promote the use of low emissions vehicle by providing supporting infrastructure.
+Ensure that the built environment is designed to promote the use of walking, cycling and public transport, in that order.

+Guidelines

+Minimise car dependency.

+Promote the use of low emissions